MinatoShadow/My-Coding-Journey/README.md

 This GitHub documents my journey from beginner to building real projects 🛠️🧠
 I focus on learning the fundamentals properly instead of rushing 🐢💡
-I chose C++ because I wanna become a good game developer and maybe start my own studio someday!
+I chose Rust because I wanna become a good 2D game developer and maybe start my own studio someday and also be a backend dev!(I know rust is not the main for game dev and it's still growing but i wanted to be unique)
 ---

 ## 🎯 Goals 🎯
-- Build a strong foundation in C++🎮💻
+- Build a strong foundation in Rust🦞🎮💻
 - Improve problem-solving and logic 🧩🤓
 - Create real-world backend projects 🖥️⚡
 - Explore Game development step by step 🤖🌌🎮